SujalAhrodia/Practice_2020/README.md

 ## Day 14
 > 1. Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing from the array.
+> 2. Reverse bits of a given 32 bits unsigned integer.